QUARK-framework/QUARK/docs/developer.rst

                 Evaluates the solution.

                 :param solution: The solution to evaluate
-                :return: A tuple containing the evaluation metric and the time taken for evaluation.
+                :return: A tuple containing the evaluation metric and the time taken for evaluation
                 """
                 start = start_time_measurement()